0xIbra/docker-jobs-bundle/README.md

 #### Docker socket permission

-By default, in most cases, **PHP** does not have permission to access the docker socket which be default on linux is located at `/var/run/docker.sock`.
+By default, in most cases, **PHP** does not have permission to access the docker socket which by default on linux is located at `/var/run/docker.sock`.

 For **PHP** to be able to bind to this socket and perform http requests, you must give the necessary permissions.